-Your doctor will likely examine you for signs of illness, infection or neurological problems.
-He or she will ask about your headache history.
+Your doctor will likely examine you for signs of illness, infection or neurological problems and ask about your headache history.

-If the cause of your headaches remains uncertain, your doctor may order imaging tests, such as a CT scan or MRI, to look for an underlying medical condition.
+If the cause of your headaches remains uncertain, your doctor might order imaging tests, such as a CT scan or MRI, to look for an underlying medical condition.

 Treatment for an underlying condition often stops frequent headaches.
-When no other condition is discerned, treatment focuses on preventing pain.
+If no such condition is found, treatment focuses on preventing pain.

-Prevention strategies vary, depending on the type of headache you have and whether medication overuse is contributing to these headaches.
-If you're taking pain relievers more than three days a week, the first step may be to wean yourself off these drugs with your doctor's guidance.
+Prevention strategies vary, depending on the type of headache you have and whether medication overuse is contributing to your headaches.
+If you're taking pain relievers more than three days a week, the first step might be to wean yourself off these drugs with your doctor's guidance.

 When you're ready to begin preventive therapy, your doctor may recommend: